GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    Those modules will offer the new option **-x**\ [[-]\ *n*] to reduce how many cores to assign to the task.
-The modules that currently have this option are greenspline, grdmask, grdmath, grdfilter, grdsample, sph2grd, and the potential supplement's grdgravmag3d, talwani2d and talwani3d; this list will grow longer with time.
+The modules that currently have this option are greenspline, grdmask, grdmath, grdfilter, grdsample, sph2grd, the potential supplement's grdgravmag3d, talwani2d and talwani3d, and the x2sys supplement's x2sys_solve.
+   This list will grow longer with time.

 New default parameters
 ----------------------